ShiroiRetro/odin_recipes/README.md

 Skills to be demonstrated:

-Git Basics
+Git Basics (Add, Commit and Push)

-HTML Elements, Tags, Boilerplate, Lists, Links and Images and commit messages
+HTML Elements, Tags, Boilerplate, Lists, Links, Images and commit messages